ogaraga/locationtracker/README.md

 These two were powered and interconnected by cross-origin widecat.

 # SECURITY AND NOTIFICATION
 We were able to hash passwords, applied jwt token for authroization to use our website.
-We also engaged clients with alerts or notification as they click on the DOM elements on the SPA.
+We also engaged clients with custom alerts or notifications components to get attention of our site users as they click on the DOM elements on the SPA.

+# INTEGRATION OF MAP WITH REACT
+The geolocation browser Map was independently done to be able to track down the coordinates of the user location at any point in time.
+We therefore integrated it into map leaflet which help us achieve greater result with its useMapEvents hooks and other library like the openStreetMap and its attribution class.
 # DATABASE connection/express-server connection
 Before anything can work, we needed to initiate or start the express to connect the server and the database together
 # Frontend